hecatechin1/mx6doc/06-download.md

 # Downloading Files

-To save a file or image on your computer or device, download it.
+To save a file or image on your computer or device, you can use the downloader.
 The file will be saved in your default download location.

 ## Download Manager

 Click on the download link or right-click on the file and choose to Save as.
-You can customize the download file name and the download location in the pop-up download manager window.
+You can customize the download file name and the download location in the download manager window.
 The file will begin to download after clicking Confirm.
-When the download finishes, it will display the number on the bottom right of the download icon.
+When the download finishes, a number will be displayed on the bottom right of the downloader icon.

 ![](images/06-00.png)